backstage/backstage/.changeset/bright-kings-relate.md

 ---

 **BREAKING** The EntitySwitch component and its associated helpers move from plugin-catalog to plugin-catalog-react.
-There is no associated change in functionality, just the location.
+There is no change in functionality, just the location.

 Any imports of EntitySwitch or its helpers must update the source plugin.